 Most health professionals suggest not to exceed 4,000 mg Omega-3s per day.
 But chances are you don’t need that much Omega-3.

-Unless you’re treating a specific health issue, it’s safe to use 1,000 mg DHA with 500 – 600 mg EPA per day.
+Unless you’re treating a specific health issue, it’s safe to use a supplement like the new Performance Lab® Omega-3 which contains 600 mg DHA with 300 mg EPA per day.
 For optimal brain health.
 And whole-body optimization with Omega-3 fatty acids.

 [i] Simopoulos A. P. (2006).
 “Evolutionary aspects of diet, the omega-6/omega-3 ratio and genetic variation: nutritional implications for chronic diseases.”
 Biomedicine & Pharmacotherapy = Biomedecine & pharmacotherapie, 60(9), 502–507 (source)